manoj-r7211/BI-360-Project/README.md

 ## Features

-- **Home Page**: landing page where you will see the contents of overall dashboard
+- **Home Page**: landing page where you will see the contents of the overall dashboard
 - **Finance View**: Explore P&L statements, product analysis, and net sales trends.
 - **Sales View**: Dive into customer and product performance with dynamic charts and filters.
 - **Marketing View**: Gain insights into product and regional performance metrics.